danburzo/spune/README.md

 # spune

-Say any number from zero to a trillion, in Romanian.
+Spell any number from zero to a trillion, in Romanian.

 ## Usage